User Rights and Responsibilities

 A. UCLA policy(opens in a new tab) states that dogs, leashed or otherwise, are not permitted in any campus building, except for police dogs; guide, signal, and service dogs used by disabled persons as defined by California Civil Code § 54.1(opens in a new tab); in accordance with the California Health and Safety Code; and under special circumstances, which must be approved in advance by the director of UCLA Environment, Health, and Safety.

 California State Law: Animals are not permitted in library buildings, with the exception of animals trained or being trained to assist persons with disabilities (California Civil Code § 54(opens in a new tab)).

-A. No. However, bicycle racks are located close to each library location; a complete list of campus bicycle racks and lockers is available online.
-Please note that you should only lock your bicycle to an officially designated bicycle rack; otherwise, it may be impounded by UCLA Police Department.
+A. No. They must be parked in designated areas(opens in a new tab) outside of the libraries.
+Bicycle and scooter racks are located close to each library location; a map of campus bicycle racks and lockers is available online.
+Please note that you should only lock your bicycle to an officially designated bicycle rack; otherwise, it may be impounded by UCLA Police Department

 Q. Are there regulations governing connecting to the campus network and the use of computer systems, networks, programs, or data in the libraries?

 A. Yes.
 See the relevant sections of the UCLA Administrative Policies and Procedures Manual(opens in a new tab) for information regarding minimum security standards, including software patch updates, anti-virus software, host-based firewall software passwords, unencrypted authentication, unauthenticated email relays, unauthenticated proxy services, physical security, and unnecessary services.

 California State Law: Users must not maliciously access, alter, damage, or destroy any computer system, network, program, or data (California Penal Code § 502(opens in a new tab)).

 Q. What copyright protections govern the use of library material?

 A. See the UCLA Library Copyright Policy page.